ANCPLabOldenburg/ancp-bids/docs/source/userDocQueryInformation.rst

     #['mixedgamblestask']
 These simple queries should support most of the `entities defined in BIDS`_.
 The queries are constructed as **layout.get_NameOfTheEntity()**.
 The query will return '[]' if the entity does not exist in the dataset or if some wrong query string was written after 'get\_'.

+XX Remark ancp-bids can handle both singulra and plurals

 .. _entities defined in BIDS: https://bids-specification.readthedocs.io/en/stable/99-appendices/09-entities.html

 Query available entitities and metadata
 ---------------------------------------
 The command layout.get_entities() returns a dictionary with all entities defined in the dataset and their values.

+XX Check if pybids outputs ds and type

 .. code:: python
     avail_entitities=layout.get_entities()